 - I can’t figure out how get to the next step on the page.
 Guess I’ll just use the “Help” button.

-- There’s text everywhere, I can’t find the information I came here for.
+- There’s text everywhere and I can’t find the information I came here for.

 “A common misconception is that web accessibility applies only to people with disabilities.”

-Chances are you could identify with at least 2 of the items on the list.
-An especially important point to note: many of the above scenarios are amplified if you are middle-aged, above middle-aged, or have some form of physical disability, whether permanent or temporary (e.g. recovering from corrective eye surgery, a sprained ankle, etc.).
+Chances are you checked off at least 2 items on the list.
+Know that many of the above scenarios are amplified if you are middle-aged, above middle-aged, or have some form of physical disability, whether permanent or temporary (e.g. recovering from corrective eye surgery, a sprained wrist, etc.).

 A Beginner’s Guide to Web Accessibility

-The bad news is true accessibility requires a lot effort, planning, and time—not to mention quite a bit of manpower.
-The good news is it can be done in phases, and you can start with the elements already present on your site/blog.
+Although true accessibility requires a lot effort, planning, and time—not to mention quite a bit of manpower, the good news is it can be done in phases, and you can start with the elements already present on your site: